Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 The Staircase

-The unique true crime documentary, the outstanding story of the trial of Michael Peterson is the results of film-maker Jean-Xavier de Lestrade’s imaginative and prescient for a brand new model of crime reporting.
-Initially airing in 2004, Netflix acquired the rights and launched the series in 2018 with three new episodes that delved again into the troubling case and inside a number of days it turned probably the most talked-about exhibits of the 12 months.
+The original true crime documentary, the remarkable story of the trial of Michael Peterson is the result of film-maker Jean-Xavier de Lestrade’s vision for a new style of crime reporting.
+Originally airing in 2004, Netflix acquired the rights and released the series in 2018 with three new episodes that delved back into the troubling case and within a few days it became one of the most talked-about shows of the year.

-“I’ve spent 16 years of my life on this story,” de Lestrade tells Radio Instances.
-“And whereas that isn’t full-time filming and enhancing throughout the years, there’s not likely been a day when it hasn’t been in my head.”
+“I’ve spent 16 years of my life on this story,” de Lestrade tells Radio Times.
+“And while that isn’t full-time filming and editing across the years, there’s not really been a day when it hasn’t been in my head.”

 Watch on Netflix